mstocco/mariostoc.co/content/racereports/index.md

  </table>

 ### SUMMARY
 My first IRONMAN!
-Wetsuit swim in the Adriatic Sea was fast (probably tide assisted).
-I've never ridden a bike for 180kms and set a 40km PR on the last 40km.
-The ultimate introduction to IRONMAN started after 19km into the run.
+Wetsuit swim in the _Adriatic_ was probably tide assisted.
+First ride of 180km with a 40km PR on the last 40km.
+The ultimate introduction to IRONMAN started 19km into the run.
 Unforgettable.

 [READ MORE](2021-ironman-italy-emilia-romagna)